grewe/covid_id_detection_base/README.md

 ##  RETRAIN EXAMPLE 1:  <font color=blue>Roboflow_TensorFlow2_Object_Detection.ipynb</font>
 ### -(retraining using TFRecord input)
-#### is a modification of  https://towardsdatascience.com/how-to-train-a-tensorflow-2-object-detection-model-25d4da64b817  developed to RUN LOCALLY rather than in a colab (see https://colab.research.google.com/drive/1sLqFKVV94wm-lglFq_0kGo2ciM0kecWD#scrollTo=fF8ysCfYKgTP&uniqifier=1).
+#### is a modification of [hosted colab retraining example](https://towardsdatascience.com/how-to-train-a-tensorflow-2-object-detection-model-25d4da64b817)  developed to RUN LOCALLY rather than in a [colab](https://colab.research.google.com/drive/1sLqFKVV94wm-lglFq_0kGo2ciM0kecWD#scrollTo=fF8ysCfYKgTP&uniqifier=1).
 This example expects the input images and corresponding bounding box information to be stored in a TFRecord format for both training and validation.
-For testing raw images are also expected in a raw_data subdirectory (read notebook)
+For testing raw images are also expected in a raw_data subdirectory (read noteboo]k)
-- NOTE the original reports (see url above) issue with tf_utils.py file which is overwrites and as such <font color=red>should be run in its own isolated conda environment as it changes the base TF2 file</font>
+- NOTE [the original reports](https://towardsdatascience.com/how-to-train-a-tensorflow-2-object-detection-model-25d4da64b817) issue with Tensorflow 2 tf_utils.py file which is overwrites and as such <font color=red>should be run in its own isolated conda environment as it changes the base TF2 file</font>